 Latest Cybersecurity Best Practices that Every Business Should Adopt

-Educating Everyone about the Risks
+Educating Your Workforce about Cybersecurity and Risks

 Requiring employees to follow general cybersecurity guidelines and creating work-from-home specific policies is a must.

 3. Use a password manager

 4. Lock your computer when stepping away from your desk

 5. Don’t be click-happy